mikezalik/searchy-search/README.md

 ## Project Summary

-SEARCHY-SEARCH is designed to help keep important information close and retrievable.
+Searchy-search is a monolith designed to help keep important sales information close and retrievable.
 The primary focus is to keep this information indexable and easy to search for access while on sales calls or while typing up follow up emails for prospective clients.
 The secondary focus is to help maintain consistency within sales departments to help each sales executive find relevant and effective sales language.

 ## Screenshots 📸